software-students-fall2022/specification-exercise-team-4/README.md

 #### Goals

+View outstanding degree requirements in an easy-to-understand summary that differentiates between different requirement types (i.e. minimum GPA requirements are different from a requirement to take a specific class, which are both different from a requirement to take a specific number of classes of a certain type, etc.).

+Map out the prerequisite tree for a given class, for a set of selected classes, or for an entire program of study.

+Be able to add and remove majors and minors to see progress towards a major or minor a student is considering.

+Plan which courses a student will take each semester to allow all requirements and prerequisites to be met.

 #### Frustrations

 Feature is hidden, it appears only as a small link and is not particularly easy to find.